|

 LS1 rear disc, with Hydroboost assist.

-Suspension mods are simple, Hotchkis 2" drop
+Suspension mods were simple, Hotchkis 2"

-springs up front, upper arms relocated via
+drop springs up front, upper arms relocated

-the Guldstrand mod, Energy Suspension
+via the Guldstrand mod, Energy Suspension

 bushings, 1.125" Hotchkis sway bar.
 Out back

-are DSE 3" drop leafs.
+were DSE 3" drop leafs.
 Shocks are Edelbrock

 up front and KYB out back (for now).